boombador/boombador.github.io/_posts/2016-03-15-tmux-scripting.md

 layout: basic
 ---

-You can start a tmux session
+I find tmux to be a very helpful tool for setting up an environment specific to the project I'm working on in a reproducible manner.
+You can start a named tmux session with the `-s` flag:

-    $ tmux
+    $ tmux new -s blogging

 Then create a file with a list of tmux commands, minus the tmux command itself: